chriswarren/chriswarren.github.io/_posts/2015-03-13-drying-interactors-part-1.md

 categories: interactors testing
 ---

-I've been using [Interactors](https://github.com/collectiveidea/interactor) in my Rails apps lately and I love the way they simplify complex logic and help clarify what my apps do.
+I've been using the [interactor gem](https://github.com/collectiveidea/interactor) in my Rails apps lately and I love the way they simplify complex logic and help clarify what my apps do.
 As I've worked with them I've developed a few testing tricks using concerns and shared examples that've helped make the interactors and their tests cleaner and more consistent.

 ## Concerns for Common Contexts